This post is sponsored by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

-Celebrate your dad with this easy DIY Father's Day gift idea ...
-Dad's Secret Stache, a mason jar filled with his fave cookies and decorated with a fun and free printable label!
+Celebrate your dad with this easy DIY Father's Day gift idea ... this free Dad's Secret Stache gift tag is the perfect way to decorate a jar filled with his fave cookies (or another delicious treat)!

 With Father's Day coming up fast, it's time to celebrate all those great dads in our lives!

 I am lucky enough to have the world's greatest in-laws.
 They've always been super welcoming to me, and they're so fun to be around.
 Especially my father-in-law, who is up for pretty much anything at any time.

 Gene is the quintessential guy's guy ... he knows how to fix everything from cars to home repairs.
 He's always helping others whenever he can, and he's got a great sense of humor, too.
 And my husband definitely got his love of music from Gene, who had the biggest record collection I've seen!
 Every once in a while, he'll send us a mix along with a funny note!

 We're visiting my husband's parents soon, and I thought it would be fun to surprise Gene with something special for Father's Day.

 If you're looking for Father's Day cookie ideas, then I think you're going to love this easy gift, too!